Lukas-Netz/se-rwth.github.io/_pages/research/Language-Engineering.md

 etc.

 Tagging models share the idea of UML's stereotypes, but are not part of the base model.
-Instead the separate tagging model references the base model.
+Instead, the separate tagging model references the base model.
 This has the advantages (1) that the base model can be reused without technology specific pollution, (2) several different tag models are possible for the same base model in different technological spaces (e.g., iPhone, Android or Windows